cheongchoi112/ai-fitness-api/docs/technical_design.md

 **Steps**:

 1.  **User Initiates Onboarding**: The user fills out a survey and provides account details on the React Native front-end.
+2.  **Firebase Authentication**: The front-end calls Firebase Auth using email and password to create a new user account and obtains an authentication token.
-2.  **Submit User Profile & Survey**: The front-end sends an HTTP request with survey data and credentials to the Node.js/Express.js back-end.
+3.  **Submit User Profile & Survey**: The front-end sends an HTTP POST request to `/api/users/onboarding` with the Firebase token and survey data.
-3.  **Process User Registration & Plan Request**: The back-end saves user credentials in the `users` collection and requests a plan from the Gemini API based on the user's profile.
+4.  **Process User Onboarding**: The back-end verifies the Firebase token, extracts the userId, and saves the user information and profile data to the `users` collection in MongoDB.
-4.  **Generate Personalized Plan**: The Gemini API processes survey data and returns a personalized workout/diet plan as JSON.
+5.  **Generate Personalized Plan**: The back-end calls the Gemini API (via `generateGeminiContent`) with the user's profile data to generate a personalized workout/diet plan as JSON.
-5.  **Store & Deliver Plan**: The back-end inserts the JSON plan into the `fitnessPlans` collection and sends it to the front-end.
+6.  **Store & Deliver Plan**: The back-end inserts the JSON plan into the `fitnessPlans` collection and sends a response with both the user object and fitness plan to the front-end.
-6.  **Display Plan to User**: The front-end renders the workout and diet plan in a calendar format for the user.
+7.  **Display Plan to User**: The front-end renders the workout and diet plan in a calendar format for the user.
-7.  **User Confirms or Regenerates Plan**: The user either confirms the displayed plan or clicks to regenerate a new plan, which directly triggers a re-request to the Gemini API (steps 3-6) using their existing profile.
+8.  **User Confirms or Regenerates Plan**: The user either confirms the displayed plan or clicks to regenerate a new plan, which directly triggers a re-request to the Gemini API (steps 5-7) using their existing profile.

 ### 4.2.
 Track Workout Completion